Ahunna Theresa Ike-Njoku

 National Student Research Institute

-This 5 day virtual research sprint, hosted by NSRI in collaboration with The Insilico Lab and YRI, will take place from July 13 to 18, 2026.
+This 5 day virtual research sprint, hosted by NSRI with research collaborators, track partners, and confirmed judges, will take place from July 13 to 18, 2026.

-NSRI is hosting this sprint in collaboration with partners helping students access mentorship, tools, and research pathways.
+NSRI is hosting this sprint with organizations and student-led research communities supporting mentorship, track expertise, and participant pathways.

 Event Overview